nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 - Clarification on use of Medication.form
 - Amendments to the Emergency Supply example scenario, including supply of both insulin and needles, and amendements to the ITK Header example
 - Updated Indication to an optional data item for medication supply events
+- Added requirement to reference an CareConnect-ITK-Header-Organization-1 resource within the `<sender>` element of the ITK Header
+- Added relevant MESH WorkflowIDs

 ## 1.2.2-Private-Beta ##
 Examples - Banners added clarifying that examples are illustrative, and have not been formally clinically assured Examples aligned with specification to correctly show Composition.section.text content: